ArchisGokhale/divine-guidance/replit.md

 - Sanskrit text integration with Devanagari font support
 - Mandala and lotus imagery placeholders
 - Om symbols and celestial decorations
-- Gradient backgrounds mimicking cosmic themes
+- Bright purple gradient backgrounds with cosmic themes
-- Golden border effects and glowing animations
+- Yellow accent borders and vibrant animations
+- Last panels on every page feature extra bright purple gradients for maximum visual impact
+- All forms and interactive elements use white backgrounds with dark text for perfect readability

 ## Data Flow